uk000/goto/README.md

           <td rowspan="2">Goto-`IPAddress:Port` </td>
         </tr>
         <tr>
-          <td>* This is used both for setting `Goto`'s default response headers as well as when registering with registry.</td>
+          <td>* This is used both for setting Goto's default response headers as well as when registering with the registry.</td>
         </tr>
         <tr>
           <td rowspan="1"><pre>--startupDelay {delay}</pre></td>